galaxyproject/galaxy-hub/src/learn/managing-datasets/index.md

   * **Watch how it works in the [Managing Histories](http://vimeo.com/galaxyproject/managehistories) video.**
   * **Deleted** datasets and histories **can be recovered** by users as they are retained in Galaxy for a time period set by the instance administrator.
 For the Galaxy public instances [Main](/src/main/index.md) and [Test](/src/test/index.md), this is currently several months.
   * **Permanently deleted** datasets and histories **cannot be recovered** by the user or administrator.
-  * Deleted datsets can be undeleted or permanently deleted using from the History pane *gear icon &rarr; Include Deleted Datasets*, and then: *This dataset has been deleted.
+  * Deleted datsets can be undeleted or permanently deleted within a History.
+  * Links to show/hide deleted (and hidden) datasets are at the top of the History panel.
+  * For an individual dataset, click on the name to expand it.
+If it is only deleted, but not permenently deleted (purged), you'll see a message with a link to purge it: *This dataset has been deleted.
 Click _here_ to undelete or _here_ to immediately remove it from disk.*
-    * Check for hidden datasets and delete as needed (see section above *Hidden* for more details)
+  * To review datasets in batch, click on the "checked box" icon for "Operations on Mulitple Datasets".
+Several options to show, hide, delete, and purge datasets are available.
+A box will be available for each dataset.
+Check the datasets you want to modify and chose your option.

 * [Quotas](/src/admin/disk-quotas/index.md) for Datasets and Histories
   * **Deleted** datasets and **deleted** histories containing datasets **are considered when calculating [quotas](/src/admin/disk-quotas/index.md)** on [Main](/src/main/index.md) or [Test](/src/test/index.md).